 In Masculine Domination, Bourdieu already pointed out a paradox in dominant behavior of men towards women in front of other men, like sexual harassment in public or gang rapes: these forms of ‘courage’ spring from the very fear of losing the respect or admiration of others to not be seen as feminine but as a ‘real man’: the fear to show the feminine in themselves.
 Harassment is, then, an attempt to avoid looking feminine.
 But in the context of a rape culture, the conclusion is reversed: if men show their masculinity by harassing women and justifying this by the argument that they are seduced to do so by women, they are actually, in their own discourse, displaying their feminine side: the domination of their bodily desires over their mind.
 In this understanding, women are the victims of men’s unrestrained femininity.

 In a rape culture, sexual violence is still motivated by the desire of domination, but the excuse is contradicting the ‘rational’ image the masculine has crafted of itself.
 This image was defined through its opposite, the woman equated to the bodily, while in a rape culture the domination gets confined to control of the woman, not control of the body.
 It may seem little more than a strategy to deny responsibility and blame women.
-In an attempt to understand this paradox, I will introduce another paradox, theorized by Irigaray.
+In an attempt to understand this paradox, I will introduce another paradox, theorised by Belgian philosopher Luce Irigaray.
 She holds that women represent the “sex which is not one”, which marks the title of her 1985 book.

 In Judith Butler’s discussion of Irigaray and Simone de Beauvoir, she paraphrases the latter as saying that the masculine conflates with the universal: it claims a disembodied universality, while the feminine gets constructed as a corporeality.
 The masculine subject, freed from the physical, thus obtains a ‘radical’ freedom.
 In Irigaray’s account, this subject is something the feminine can never become: women are not just identified with the body, but reduced to nothing more than body: a lifeless matter that lacks any form of self-determining agency.
 The distinction between body and mind is absolute in that it deprives women of the mind, of autonomy.
 Women are reduced to and used as ‘products’.